Avoid These Mistakes When Working With Dogs For A Photoshoot

 With dogs, novelty is very exciting.
 That means if you’re working with them, make it fun.
 Don’t be so repetitive that you’re boring them with the same noise or command.
 Utilize treats, toys, affection, and noises to keep them engaged and having a good time.

-Break up the session with plenty of time to play and reset, so they can keep their focus and keep working alongside you to capture beautiful images.
+If need be, break up the session with plenty of time to play and reset, so they can keep their focus and keep working alongside you to capture beautiful images.

 A third thing to make sure you don’t do during a session with dogs is to ignore their body language.
 How dogs communicate is entirely by body language–the slightest shift backwards, lip lick, bark, or ear tuck are all indicators of different things.

-FOLLOWING FADS OF PET PHOTOGRAPHY
+FOLLOWING DANGEROUS FADS OF PET PHOTOGRAPHY

 One thing that has come up for me in the past couple of years of owning my own business is figuring out that I don’t have to do all the pet photography fads and trends to stand out.
 In fact, some of what we see are the “popular” styles of pet photography that can actually be detrimental to the dogs themselves.